KenKundert/avendesora/doc/overview.rst

 account numbers and your credit-cards CCV number are hidden by decorating them with << >> (you could also just use Hide()).

-Also, a verbal password is include.
+Also, a verbal password is included.
 Many financial institutions allow you to set up a verbal password that you use when calling in.
-This is an important protection in that it stops people that know you well, such as your ex, from calling in and impersonating you.
+This is an important protection in that it stops people that know you well, such as your evil twin, from calling in and impersonating you.
 A short passphrase is perfect for this use as it is easy to communicate to someone over the phone.

 In this example separate fields are used for each account number.
 If you have access to the accounts of several people, for example you and your children, you